JonathanDeLeon/WWU-CS/homework5/README.md

 # 2-3 Tree

 This program was built in Python for *CPTR 454 Design & Analysis of Algorithms* at Walla Walla University.
 It was the programming portion of Homework 5.
-The assignment was to write a program for constructing a 2-3 tree for a given list of n integers.
+The assignment was to write a program for constructing a 2-3 tree for a given list of *n* integers.

 ## Algorithm
 Algorithm first adds a key to a node and then checks if that node is full.
-Full node is when the # of keys == 3.
+Full node is when the # of `keys == 3`.
 If the node is full, algorithm performs a middle split: moves middle key to parent node if exists, if not create one, and moves last key into a new node while reassigning children nodes.
 Finally reassign root node of tree, if necessary.